AritraRock/Stock-Monitor/README.md

 ```
 ### Backend

-Navigate to the backend directory:
+Create a terminal at parent folder(Stock-Monitor) and navigate to the backend directory:

 ```bash
   cd backend_api